mihanizator/developer-site/config-1_x_0.md

       redirect-type: moved-permanently
 ```

-`query-params` contains the `strategy` field which may be one of `remove` and `keep`.
-Strategy defies how to deal with
+`query-params` contains the `strategy` field, which may be one of `remove` and `keep`.
+Strategy defines how to deal with
-query parameters from initial request.
+query parameters from the initial request.

 - `keep` save all parameters but removes parameters defined in `remove` array
-- `remove` deletes all parameters but keep parameters defined in `keep` array
+- `remove` deletes all parameters but keep parameters specified in `keep` array

-In addition to that, `set` object defines query parameters which will be set.
+In addition to that, `set` object defines query parameters that will be set.
 Values support substitutions.

 ### Scope of static-responses and catch blocks